Azure/Microsoft-Defender-for-Cloud/Secure Score/Web Application should only be accessible over HTTPS/Azure Policy - deny/README.md

-# Azure Policy - deployIfNotExists
+# Azure Policy - Deny
-This Azure Policy definition will ensure that during the creation of new Web Applications, HTTPS will be enabled.
-Also it will enable you to create a remediation task which will change the Web Application setting to enable HTTPS.
+This Azure Policy definition will **deny** the creation of new Web Applications which do not have HTTPS enabled.
+Also it will prevent someone from changing the setting from HTTPS to HTTP for existing resources

 # Contributing